When To Use Vitamin C Serum: The Best Time To Apply

 Planning for a wedding or special event?
 Start vitamin C 8-12 weeks ahead for best results.
 See our wedding skincare timeline for complete planning.

 For teens with acne marks, vitamin C can be a gentle option.
-Parents can learn more in our teen skincare parent's guide.
+Parents can learn more in our teen skincare guide for parents.

 Common Mistakes to Avoid